After endless ups and downs on a weight-loss roller coaster, Kevin learns what works, what doesn’t and what he was craving all along.

 My next strategy was to return to eating regularly but experiment with how many calories I could cut from each meal.
 I would show up to meet friends with a small tote bag in tow, the contents of which would change depending on the meal.
 For brunch, I’d produce a bottle of sugar-free syrup and a container of I Can’t Believe It’s not Butter.

 “Zero calories and zero fat,” I’d announce as I revealed the latter as if I’d just pulled a rabbit out of a hat.

 “If it doesn’t have fat and it doesn’t have calories, what the hell is in it?” my ex once asked.
 “Plastic?”

 When baked tortilla chips hit the market, I began sneaking them into Mexican eateries where I’d ask for a basket so that I could surreptitiously enjoy my chips with their salsa.

-As my marriage began to crumble beneath me, I resolved to boost my confidence by getting into the best shape of my life.
+As my marriage began to crumble, I resolved to boost my confidence by getting into the best shape of my life.
 You could find me on an elliptical machine twice a day for an hour at a time, meeting with a personal trainer every other day and lifting solo twice a week.
 I partook in steroids.
-I lost 30 pounds of fat, and proudly altered my wardrobe for my newly hunked up frame.
+As I I lost 30 pounds of fat, I proudly altered my wardrobe for my newly hunked up frame.